Dictionarry-Hub/database/wiki/EEi.md

 ## Why Is This Important?

-Understanding compression ratios helps balance two competing needs: maintaining high video quality while minimizing file size.
-Modern codecs like HEVC have a "sweet spot" where they deliver excellent quality with significant size savings.
+Understanding compression ratios helps balance two competing needs: **maintaining high video quality while minimizing file size**.
+Modern codecs like **HEVC** have a **"sweet spot"** where they deliver excellent quality with significant size savings.
 Finding this optimal point is crucial because:

-- Storage and bandwidth are always limited resources
+- Storage and bandwidth are always **limited resources**
-- Going beyond certain bitrates provides diminishing quality returns
+- Going beyond certain bitrates provides **diminishing quality returns**
-- Different codecs have different efficiency curves
+- Different codecs have different **efficiency curves**
-- Release groups need clear standards for quality vs. size trade-offs
+- Release groups need clear standards for **quality vs. size trade-offs**

 ## What Ratio is Best?

 There's no one-size-fits-all answer when it comes to choosing the perfect compression ratio.
-The "best" ratio depends entirely on the end user's priorities and constraints.
+The "best" ratio **depends entirely on your specific needs**.
 At 1080p:

-- Space-conscious users might prefer smaller files around 5-10% of source size, accepting quality trade-offs
+- Space-conscious users might prefer **smaller files (5-10% of source)** with quality trade-offs
-- Quality-focused users might push towards 30-40% of source size for more transparent results
+- Quality-focused users might push towards **higher quality (30-40% of source)** for transparency
-- Most users find a sweet spot in the middle, balancing quality and size However, there are clear technical limits where going larger becomes pointless - this is where we get to our maximum ratios of 40% and 60% for 1080p and 2160p, respectively?
+- Most users find a sweet spot in the middle

+However, there are technical limits - files larger than **40% for 1080p** and **60% for 2160p** provide no meaningful benefits.

 ## Why Set Maximum Ratios of 40% and 60%?